vitaly-t/excellent/README.md

 ---

 This project is in its very early stage of development.
-If you wish to participate, I am working on some [Wiki documentation], to show the direction in which this project is heading.
+If you wish to participate, I will be working on some [Wiki Documentation], to show the direction in which this project is heading.

 [Wiki documentation]:https://github.com/vitaly-t/excellent/wiki